Using Loreline with C++

 Installing the library

-Download loreline-cpp.zip from the GitHub releases page.
+Download loreline-cpp.zip (v0.9.0).
 The archive contains:

 The archive can be used as a starting point for your own project, or as a reference for integrating Loreline into an existing one.